Srushti-9/Srushti-9/README.md

 ## About Me 🚀

-I'm a driven **Frontend Developer** with 3.5 years of expertise in HTML, CSS, and JavaScript.
-Experienced in collaborating with teams of up to 15 members.
-Eager to leverage Vue.js proficiency in crafting visually appealing and user-friendly applications.
+As a **Frontend Developer** with 3.5 years of experience, I've contributed to various projects across multiple domains, including healthcare, education, and workplace safety.
+My expertise lies in HTML, CSS, JavaScript, and a range of frontend frameworks and libraries such as Vue.js, React, and Express.
+With a strong educational background in Computer Engineering and a passion for learning, I'm committed to delivering high-quality solutions that meet the needs of users and businesses alike.

 - 🌱 Currently learning: **Advanced React concepts**
 - 🔭 Working on: **Building a personal portfolio website**